ukparliament/weeknotes.data-search/9/index.md

 Sara published a report on Search API performance.
 She also met with Lopa to discuss performance analytics and to make sure the data and search team can access beta and current website datasets.

 Tags have now been added to the website to track specific events (for example people choosing to revert to the old search).
-With these in place we can now follow every individual user journeys.
+With these in place we can now follow individual user journeys.

 ### Excellent customer service awards